-F1: Hamilton wins crash-marred Tuscan GP, Bottas 2nd
+F1: Hamilton keeps his cool to win crash-marred Tuscan GP

-Lewis Hamilton won a hectic Tuscan Grand Prix on Sunday to clinch his 90th Formula One win and move one behind Michael Schumacher’s record.
+He is just one win behind Michael Schumacher’s record and inching closer to matching the German great’s record of seven F1 titles.

+“My heart is racing,” Hamilton said.
+“It is crazy to be here and to have 90 grand prix (wins).”

-The first F1 race on a Mugello track with super-fast corners usually used by MotoGP riders was incident-packed throughout.
+The first F1 race on a Mugello track with super-fast corners usually used by MotoGP riders was incident-packed.
 Two crashes on the first seven laps saw six drivers go out, and a red flag suspended the race for the first time after the second one.

 A second red flag late on following Lance Stroll’s heavy crash meant another grid restart — on Lap 46 of 59 — and gave Valtteri Bottas another chance to beat race leader Hamilton if he made a strong start from second.

+“With all those restarts, total focus was needed,” Hamilton said.
+“It was really, really hard.”

-Hamilton held firm and Renault’s Daniel Ricciardo overtook Bottas, who passed him back to finish second but is now 55 points behind Hamilton in the title race.
+Hamilton held firm and Bottas is now 55 points behind Hamilton in the title race.

+“It was all a bit of daze.
+It was like three races in one day.
+Just incredibly tough today,” a relieved Hamilton said.
+“This track is phenomenal and keeping Valtteri behind was not easy.”

 Bottas pushed hard and got to within 1.1 seconds of Hamilton on the penultimate lap but the British driver clocked a fastest lap on the last one to take a bonus point.